adespinosa14/SWEClassRedlands/README.md

 All of my programming homework assignments will be here.
 I will ***not*** include any required reading material, or any other supplimental here.
 All of the explanations for each programming assignment will be attached to what I submit on Canvas.

 ## How is this organized
 This is the main branch, and for simplicity sake only the .readme file will be here.
-For each homework assignment, in numerical order, will be opened as a new branch.
+Each homework assignment will be in numerical order in their respective folders.